This stamp was in use in Norway c. 1850.

 (scanned by Torsten Bille)

-This stamp may also have been in use c.
-1960.
+This stamp was also in use in the 1960s.

 The text is again 'STEMPELAVGIFT', but the coat-of-arms seems to have a slightly different design.